-The new Army Combat Fitness Test, or ACFT, is a total departure from the way fitness has been measured and tested in the military—and it's got a lot of people feeling nervous.
+The new Army Combat Fitness Test, or ACFT, is a total departure from the way military fitness has been measured and tested—and it's got a lot of people feeling nervous.

-Trust me: You can pass this test—and you don't need six months or a year of prep to do it.
-But don't count on it happening without smart, strategic training to help you crack the toughest events.
+Trust me: You can pass this test—but don't count on it happening without smart, strategic training to help you crack the toughest events.

 These are my training rules for a no-doubt passing score on ACFT test day.
 If you want to put them into action, check them out in my new program Combat Fit: 8-Week ACFT Training Plan, exclusively in BodyFit.